Jaffar Express operation complete, 33 terrorists killed: DG ISPR

 He added that no passenger was hurt in the final clearance operation, but before that, “the number of passengers who fell victim to the barbarism of the terrorists is 21.”

-Chaudhry further told the news channel that three FC personnel stationed on the railway picket were martyred, while one FC soldier was martyred during yesterday’s operation.
+Lt Gen Chaudhry further said that three FC personnel stationed on the railway picket were martyred, while one FC soldier was martyred during yesterday’s operation.

 The chief of the military’s media wing added that the bomb disposal squad was conducting further clearance and inspecting the train and the surrounding area as per standard operating procedures.